 - 1.1.1 Scott Wilson Limited has prepared this Ecological Management Plan to accompany the landscape proposals set out in this Planning Application for the proposed EfW CHP Facility at North Yard, Devonport.
-The document is a set of objectives and actions on how to best manage the ecological resources within the proposed development site. - 1.1.2 The five ten year management plan has been produced for the maintenance of the existing and newly created habitats and planted areas within the site.
+The document is a set of objectives and actions on how to best manage the ecological resources within the proposed development site. - 1.1.2 The Ecological Management Plan is to be seen as a working document, where management prescriptions may be altered in relation to the conservation objectives at the time.
+For this reason the management plan will cover a 5 year period, starting from 2012 and covering the 25 year operational life of the development.
+The plan will be updated and reviewed within each 5 year period. - 1.1.3 This document represents the first five year management plan and has been produced for the maintenance of the existing and newly created habitats and planted areas within the site.
 The management plan includes the maintenance and enhancement of existing semi-natural broadleaved woodland and retained semi-improved neutral grassland and scrub.
-The creation of habitats include planted native trees and shrubs, semi-improved neutral grassland, ponds and wetlands, a brown roof, reptile hibernacula, 'bee-banks', bird and insect boxes. - 1.1.3 The commitments should be considered in conjunction with the Landscape Management Plan for the site.
+The creation of habitats include planted native trees and shrubs, semi-improved neutral grassland, ponds and wetlands, a brown roof, reptile hibernacula, 'bee-banks', bird and insect boxes. - 1.1.4 The commitments should be considered in conjunction with the Landscape Management Plan for the site.
 This management plan is a general overview of habitat prescriptions for the site.